Matteo da Bascio: Life

-Matteo Serafini was born in 1495, at Molino di Bascio in the Duchy of Urbino.
-At the age of seventeen he entered the Order of the Observants at Montefiorentino.
-According to one tradition, the friar had been attending a funeral and was returning to his convent, when he met a beggar by the wayside barely clad.
-Moved with compassion, Father Matteo gave the beggar part of his own clothing.
-Shortly afterwards the friar was in prayer when he heard a voice, which three times admonished him, saying "Observe the Rule to the letter".
-He sought a more austere life away from the call of possessions, position, and wealthy benefactors to spend a life as a hermit, and went about bare-foot.
+Matteo Serafini was born in 1495, at Molino di Bascio in the Diocese of Montefeltro in the Duchy of Urbino.
+At the age of seventeen, he entered the Order of the Observants at Montefiorentino.
+According to one tradition, the friar had been attending a funeral and was returning to his convent when he met a beggar by the wayside, barely clad.
+Moved with compassion, Serafini gave the beggar part of his own clothing.
+Shortly afterwards, Serafini was in prayer when he heard a voice, which three times admonished him, saying, "Observe the Rule to the letter".
+He sought a more austere life away from the call of possessions, position, and wealthy benefactors to spend a life as a hermit, and went about barefoot.
 His superiors tried to suppress these innovations.
-It is said that Pope Leo X had given him permission to institute a reform amongst the Observants; but if so Father Matteo did not avail himself of the permission, perhaps because of the death of that pontiff.
+It is said that Pope Leo X had given him permission to institute a reform amongst the Observants; but if so, Serafini did not avail himself of the permission, perhaps because of the death of that pontiff.

-Friar Matteo and his first companions were forced into hiding from Church authorities, who sought to arrest them for having abandoned their religious duties.
+Serafini and his first companions were forced into hiding from church authorities, who sought to arrest them for having abandoned their religious duties.
 They were given refuge by the Camaldolese monks, in gratitude for which they later adopted the hood (or cappuccio) worn by that Order — which was the mark of a hermit in that region of Italy — and the practice of wearing a beard.
-The popular name of their Order originates from this feature of their religious habit.
-The aspiration to observe the rule to the letter was the one compelling motive of the reform, and that the taking of the habit with the long pointed hood was the symbol of this aspiration.
+The popular name of their order originates from this feature of their religious habit.
+The aspiration to observe the rule to the letter was the one compelling motive of the reform, and the taking of the habit with the long pointed hood was the symbol of this aspiration.

-In 1525 he was a priest and missionary, being a member of the Reformed Province of Ancona.
+In 1525, Serafini was a priest and missionary, being a member of the Archdiocese of Ancona.
 That was a year of Jubilee, so he went to Rome and while there obtained from Pope Clement VII leave to wear the Capuchin habit and to live in strictest poverty, and also the permission to live as a hermit and to go about everywhere preaching to the poor.
-These permissions were not only for himself, but for all such as might join him in the attempt to restore the most literal observance possible of St Francis’s rule.
+These permissions were not only for himself, but for all such as might join him in the attempt to restore the most literal observance possible of Francis’s rule.
 Matteo was soon joined by others.
-The Observants opposed the movement, but the Conventuals supported it, and so Matteo and his companions were formed into a congregation, called the Hermit Friars Minor, as a branch of the Conventual Franciscans, but with a vicar of their own, subject to the jurisdiction of the general of the Conventuals.
+The Observants opposed the movement, but the Conventuals supported it, and so Serafini and his companions were formed into a congregation, called the Hermit Friars Minor, as a branch of the Conventual Franciscans, but with a vicar of their own, subject to the jurisdiction of the general of the Conventuals.